Germans at Ballermann: “Double vaccinated, double the fun” | free press - The Courier

 Apparently young German holidaymakers also feel privileged on the infamous Ballermann, the party mile in Palma.
 “We’ve been vaccinated for a long time, we’ve been through the two weeks, so everything is safe,” says a young man, his girlfriend nods.
 Sure, the incidence is relatively high and you might wonder if that’s a good thing.
 But “twice vaccinated, twice fun, I always say that,” he adds with a thumbs up, while another says, “Drink for a week.”

-Older generations and holidaymakers with smaller children prefer to vacation in quieter parts of the island.
-“We accept the quarantine for our oldest daughter,” says Sabrina from Remagen, who was seven years and ten months old with her husband and two children in a holiday apartment. «We actually feel safe in Mallorca.
-Of course, the high incidence makes us feel nauseous and we avoid large groups,” says the German, who is being vaccinated.
+The elderly and holidaymakers with smaller children prefer quieter parts of the island.
+“We accept the quarantine for our oldest daughter,” says Sabrina from Remagen, who was seven years and ten months old with her husband and two children in a holiday apartment.
+“We actually feel safe in Mallorca,” says the vaccinated German.
+An interim termination of the holiday would not be an issue.
+‘We will stay until mid-August.
+We decided to sail around the island in a boat.”